 The conquest and colonization of the Río de la Plata relates to the discovery, conquest and colonization of the current Argentine territory, by the Spanish empire.
 Until then our territory was inhabited by sparse indigenous population, composed mostly of nomadic aborigines.

-The issue that we will discuss here, refers to the historical period, covered since the discovery of America by Christopher Columbus in 1492; the foundation of the fort Sancti Spiritu by Sebastian Cabot in 1527; the first and second foundation of Buenos Aires by Pedro de Mendoza (1534) and Juan de Garay (1580) respectively; the foundation of the Viceroyalty of the Río de la Plata in 1776; to the defense of Buenos Aires from British invasions of 1806 and 1807 by the natives who begin to write their own history.
+The subject that we are going to treat here in a tight synthesis, refers to the historical period that includes from the discovery of America by Christopher Columbus in 1492; discovery of the Río de la Plata by Juan Díaz de Solís in 1516; the foundation of the Sancti Spiritu fort by Sebastián Gaboto in 1527; the first and second foundation of Buenos Aires by Pedro de Mendoza (1534) and Juan de Garay (1580) respectively; the foundation of the Viceroyalty of the Río de la Plata in 1776; until the defense of Buenos Aires, from the English invasions of 1806 and 1807, by the criollos who begin to write their own history.

 After the first travels by Columbus, in 1492, there were new expeditions.
-One of them, led by Amerigo Vespucci, in 1502, was responsible for the Spaniards first encounter with the lands which would later become the Argentine territory.
+One of them, carried out by Amerigo Vespucci, Italian navigator, explorer and cosmographer, in 1502 reached Cabo de la Vela in Venezuela. .
+Amerigo Vespucci is credited with a leading role in the identification of America as a new continent.
 By that time, this area of the south was inhabited by different groups of indigenous peoples, who were mostly nomadic.

 Conquest and Colonization of the Río de la Plata